dheena2k2/fusion2urdf-ros2/README.md

 This exports:
 * .urdf file of your model
-* .launch and .yaml files to simulate your robot on gazebo
+* .launch files to simulate your robot on gazebo and rviz
 * .stl files of your model

 ### Sample